-The Early Signs of Cataracts: When to Consult an Expert
+The Early Signs of Cataract: When to Consult an Expert

-A common condition in older adults, cataracts affect over 24 million people in the United States; in fact, about half of all Americans will have cataracts by the age of 75, [1] although some may start developing cataracts that require surgery as early as their mid to late 50s.
-Cataracts can impede your daily life, causing progressive vision loss over time — vision loss that can only be corrected through surgery.
+Cataracts are a common condition in older adults, affecting over 24 million people in the United States.
+About half of all Americans will develop cataracts by age 75, although some may require surgery as early as their mid to late 50s.
+Cataracts can gradually interfere with daily life, causing progressive vision loss that can only be corrected through surgery.

-Since they develop gradually, catching the early signs of cataracts and undergoing cataract surgery has the potential to save you years of vision trouble; one of the most common things we hear from cataract patients is that they wish they would have had cataract surgery sooner!
-Read on to learn more about cataracts and their symptoms, and why it’s important to consult an expert if you think you have cataracts.
+Because cataracts develop slowly, recognizing the early signs and seeking timely cataract surgery can save you years of vision difficulties.
+One of the most common things cataract patients tell us is that they wish they had undergone surgery sooner.
+Read on to learn more about cataracts, their symptoms, and why it’s essential to consult an expert if you think you may have them.

 What Are Cataracts?

-A “cataract” refers to the clouding of the eye’s natural crystalline lens.
-This typically occurs as part of the aging process.
-As the complex protein structure of the lens breaks down over time, it begins to stiffen and cloud, making vision blurry, hazy, and dull.
-Vision loss will eventually become more severe, even to the point of legal blindness.
+A cataract refers to the clouding of the eye’s natural crystalline lens, which typically occurs with age.
+Over time, the proteins within the lens break down, causing it to stiffen and cloud.
+This makes vision appear blurry, hazy, and dull.
+If untreated, cataracts can worsen to the point of severe vision loss or even legal blindness.

 lights on while driving at night